Six legs: run-swim-run-swim-run-swim!

 You are a 2 person team!

-Based as a fun yet challenging event, you alternate between swimming and running on a course that is divided into 3 runs followed by 3 run sections.
-Two short swims are within the more sheltered Wollongong Harbour and the final (800m) takes on the ocean from the harbour to north beach.
-The event starts at central Wollongong harbour with a short beach run; the second run is around the harbour roadway, the final run leg over a more challenging hill and rock run along the water front between the harbour and North Beach Surf Lifesaving Club.
+Based as a fun yet challenging event, you alternate between swimming and running on a course that is divided into 6 sections : run-swim-run-swim-run-swim.
+Two of the swims (200m + 300m) are within the more sheltered Wollongong Harbour and the final (800m) takes on the ocean from the harbour to north beach.
+The run sections involve a mix of sand, road, path and ‘rock’.
+Each map shows the run-swim sections in detail.
+The event starts at Wollongong harbour and markers are set at key entry, and exit points.

 SwimRunX is completed as a team of two, separated by no more than 10m the whole way, participants carry their equipment the whole time.
 (See what to wear for a guide).